mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### Migrating Reports and Non-Data Entities

-When creating new projects, you might have a lot of existing boards, reports, custom events, custom properties etc that you may want to recreate in the new projects as well.
-Below, we list some suggested ways to do this work:

-1. Boards & Reports
-    - Native Move Feature : Since December 2023, Mixpanel offers a native "Move" feature allowing you to directly [transfer boards between projects](https://docs.mixpanel.com/changelogs/2023-07-27-move).
-This option preserves everything within the board, including reports, filters, and text annotations.
+As part of creating the new Simplfied ID Merge project, you would also need to migrate existing boards, reports and non-data entities (e.g. cohorts, custom events, custom properties, lookup tables, etc.) into the new project.
+Below is a recommended approach on how to go about doing this work:

-2. Cohorts, Custom Events & Custom Properties
+1. Cohorts, Custom Events, and Custom Properties

-    - Manual Recreation: This involves manually copying and pasting the logic from the old project into the new project's cohorts, custom events & custom property definitions.
-For example with custom properties, follow steps to [create a new custom property](https://docs.mixpanel.com/docs/features/custom-properties#:~:text=works%20with%20objects.-,Creating%20a%20Custom%20Property,-Click%20Create%20Custom) and copy over the definition from the old project instead of starting from scratch.
+   Manual Recreation: This involves manually copying and pasting / replicating the logic from the existing project into the new project's [cohorts](/docs/users/cohorts#creating-cohorts), [custom events](/docs/features/custom-events#create-a-custom-event), and [custom properties](/docs/features/custom-properties#creating-a-custom-property) definitions.

+   For example for custom properties, follow steps to [Creating a Custom Property](/docs/features/custom-properties#creating-a-custom-property) and copy over the definition from the old project instead of starting from scratch.

+2. Lookup Tables

+   Manual Recreation: If your existing project is heavily reliant on [Lookup Tables](/docs/data-structure/lookup-tables) for reports, manually [re-upload](/docs/data-structure/lookup-tables#how-do-i-upload-a-lookup-table) the lookup tables to the new project via Lexicon and re-map them to the relevant properties.

+3. Boards & Reports

+   Move Board: Mixpanel provides a [Move Board](/docs/boards/advanced#move-board) feature that allows you to directly [transfer Boards between projects](/changelogs/2023-07-27-move) preserving reports, filters, and text annotations.

+   Before you move any Board, it's important to note the following:
+   - Duplicate the existing Board and move the new copy into the new project.
+This would minimise impact where users are still using Boards and reports in the current project.
+   - Any saved cohorts, custom events, custom properties, lookup tables would need to be created first as they don't get automatically moved as part of the Move Board.
+   - You may need to replicate the permissions for the moved Board should you have very specific [sharing permissions](docs/boards/advanced#sharing) set in the existing project.
+   - Double check that all reports (especially those that use cohorts, custom events, custom properties, lookup tables) are working properly.

-3. Lexicon
+4. Lexicon

-    - Lexicon Schema API or CSV Export/Import: To migrate the definitions of your events, properties, and custom properties from the old project to the new one.
-Make sure that the events, properties, and custom properties that you're migrating are still relevant to your new project.
-You may want to take this opportunity to clean up your schema and remove any unused or deprecated elements.
+   Schemas API or CSV Export/Import: Migrate the Lexicon schema definitions (i.e. display name, descriptions, etc.) of your events, event properties, and user properties from the existing project to the new project using either the [Lexicon Schemas API](https://developer.mixpanel.com/reference/lexicon-schemas-api) or [Lexicon CSV Export/Import](/docs/data-governance/lexicon#export-and-import-lexicon-data).

+   Make sure that the events, event properties, and user properties that you're migrating are still relevant to your new project.
+You may want to take this opportunity to clean up your schema and remove any unused or deprecated elements before executing the import.
-4. Lookup Tables
-    - Manual Recreation: If your old project is heavily reliant on Lookup tables for reports, manually [re-upload](https://docs.mixpanel.com/docs/data-structure/lookup-tables#how-do-i-upload-a-lookup-table:~:text=components%2C%20and%20channels.-,How%20do%20I%20upload%20a%20Lookup%20Table%3F,-Lookup%20Tables%20are) the lookup tables to the new project via Lexicon.

 ## Validating Data and Boards

 - Distinct ID Matching: Verify that Simplified ID Merge correctly identifies and merges users across devices and sessions based on `$user_id` and `$device_id`.
 Compare historical data with expected outcomes under Simplified ID Merge logic.
 - Missing Data: Check for instances where `$user_id` and `$device_id` are missing or incorrectly mapped during the merge process.